 What’s your name?
 Where are you from?
 Introducing yourself is the first step when meeting new people.
 For this reason, self-introduction is often one of the very first thing you’ll see when learning a new language.

 I’ve compiled the most common expressions and useful vocabulary you’ll need to introduce yourself in Arabic.

 My Name in Arabic

 Be it in a business conversation or casually, a person’s name is really one of the first things we would like to know.
-In Arabic culture, it’s quite common to address people with their first name.
-In fact, repeating a person’s name during a conversation is much more common compared to English.
+In Arab culture, it’s quite common to address people with their first name.
+Furthermore, repeating a person’s name during a conversation is considered polite and much more common compared to English.

-For this reason, knowing how to say your name in Arabic is among the basic Arabic vocabulary.
+For this reason, knowing how to say your name in Arabic is among the basic Arabic words you should learn.

 What’s Your Name?